rfmcmillan/pomodoro-go-1/README.md

     - In the lower-left chart, you can select various charts to display from the 'Display' drop-down.
     - In the lower-right chart, you can select various charts to display from the 'Display' drop-down.

-# Contributors
+## Contributors

+-   Stephen Alas
+    -   Front-End: Timer display and configuration components.
--   Stephen Alas (Front-End: Timer.
-Back-End: Task model, Session api and model)
+    -   Back-End: Task model, Session api and model
+-   Yiru Ding
+    -   Front-End: Login, About Page
--   Yiru Ding (Front-End: Login, About Page.
-Back-End: Auth API, User API and User model)
+    -   Back-End: Auth API, User API and User model
+-   Russel McMillan
--   Russel McMillan (Front-End: Dashboard, Timer, Website Blocker, Blocked-Site View, Login.
-Back-End: Timer, Website Blocker, Session API and Session Model, Auth API and User Model)
+    -   Front-End: Dashboard, Timer, Website Blocker, Blocked-Site View, Login
+    -   Back-End: Timer, Website Blocker, Session API and Session Model, Auth API, User Model
+-   Felicity Wu
--   Felicity Wu (Front-End: Website Blocker, Friends, Blocked-Site View.
-Back-End: Website Blocker, Blocklist API and Model, Friendship Blocklist and Model, Sites Blocklist & Model)
+    -   Front-End: Website Blocker, Friends, Blocked-Site View
+    -   Back-End: Website Blocker, Blocklist API and Model, Friendship Blocklist and Model, Sites Blocklist & Model